 Jefferson served two terms as President and oversaw American’s first significant overseas war, the First Barbary War, from 1801–1805.
 In 1803, he authorized the purchase of the Louisiana Territory from France, doubling the size of the United States.

 In 1819, Jefferson founded the University of Virginia, which opened in 1825.
 Jefferson did not include a church in his original plans, and the campus was centered around a library, rather than a church, which was notable for the time.

 Jefferson died on July 4, 1826.
 It was the 50th anniversary of the adoption of the Declaration of Independence, and the same day that John Adams died.
 Adams and Jefferson had once again grown close through a series of letters they had sent to each other through the years.
 This had been encouraged by Dr. Benjamin Rush.

-He is also one of the four icons that appears on Mount Rushmore in South Dakata.
+He is also one of the four icons that appear on Mount Rushmore in South Dakota.

 Key facts and important details about Thomas Jefferson for kids doing research and students studying for the AP U.S. History (APUSH) exam.

 - First Secretary of State of the United States.

 - Founded the Democratic-Republican Party with James Madison.

 - Third President of the United States.